 The food options here are delightful as well.
 From Garifuna dishes at Queen Bean to Western cuisine at Peer’s Place, there’s everything your stomach could desire – including coconuts on the beach.

 San Ignacio is the adventure hub in western Belize.
 Here, you can visit waterfalls, Belize’s biggest Mayan ruin Caracol, and caves.
-If you ask us, the ATM cave is a must on your Belize trip!
+If you ask us, the ATM Cave is a must on your Belize trip!

 Hop back on the northbound bus to Dangriga and further to the capital Belmopan.
 Here, change to a westbound bus to San Ignacio.
 You might have to wait a bit if the next bus is already fully booked.

 You need a guide to enter the cave so it’s easiest to book a tour.
-The experience is totally worth it.
-We loved our guide JC from Mayawalk Tours.

-We have written an ATM Cave tour review:
+We have written an ATM Cave tour review.
+Spoiler: The experience is totally worth it.

 Today, travel from San Ignacio, Belize, to Flores, Guatemala.